Skip to main content

 The following are not covered by this Policy:

-• AI model safety issues (prompt injection, jailbreaks, hallucinations, bias)
+• AI model safety issues (see Section 6)

 • General security best practice gaps without proof-of-concept exploit